 Let’s know about the factors that tell you the answer to this question, “How Long Do Power Chains Take To Close Gaps”.

 Size and number of gaps needed to be closed

-Power chain is O shaped or C shaped elastic that places with your braces to close the gaps between your teeth.
+A power chain is an O-shaped or C-shaped elastic that places with your braces to close the gaps between your teeth.